Both fescue and rye grass have two variants, which we will explore in this article.

 But as the warmer spring weather approaches, the Ryegrass will die and warm seasoned grass comes out into action.

 Annual Ryegrass has a coarse texture with shiny, medium leaves that have a green color to them.
-It isn’t very tolerant to drought, excessive sunlight, or extreme temperatures.
+It is not very tolerant to drought, excessive sunlight, or extreme temperatures.

 When mowing annual ryegrass, the length should be no less than 1.5 to 2 inches.
 You want to mow most frequently in the spring, to encourages a growth pattern during the warm seasons.